JoelDumont/InvoicePortal/README.md

 👉 [invoicingportal](https://invoicingportal.netlify.app)

 **Note:**
-The app currently runs on an Moonbase (Testnet of Moonbeam).
+The app currently runs on Moonbeam and was developed on Moonbase Alpha.
 MetaMask is required

 **Concept:**